tteofili/tteofili.github.io/_posts/2020-10-21-trustyai_xai.md

 The highlighted portions of such an immage are an example of an *explanation*, an interface between the human and the system, a human understandable description of an (AI) system prediction internals.
 Depending on the system (and user) at hand, different kinds of explanations might work best.
 For example a bank having an automated credit card request approval sytem may need to provide explanations too.
-Imagine that the user compiles a form with information about economic situation and family.
+Imagine that the user compiles a form with information about its financial situation and family.
 If a user gets its credit card approval request rejected, one might want to know the rationale behind the rejection.

 ![Credit card rejection explanation](/images/ccreject_lime.png)